China eyes upper hand in pricing with iron ore platform

 CBMX said the platform will offer contracts settled in U.S. dollars and the yuan.
 Cargoes that can be traded include those sitting at bonded warehouses, floating at sea, or piled up at domestic ports as well as those that miners have yet to ship.

-The exchange will charge a commission fee for both buyers and sellers of 0.125 yuan or $0.02 per tonne.
+The exchange will charge a commission fee for both buyers and sellers of 0.125 yuan or 0.012 pounds per tonne.

 Fines including Australia-sourced Newman, Yandi and MAC, as well as lumps are tradable, with iron content ranging from 52 percent to 67 percent.
 Pellet and concentrate can also be sold.